Kids handwriting practice 8 to 11 years.

 High expectations are placed upon children.
 By this age handwriting is expected to be automatic.
 Hence within the school day, there is no more time given to learning how to write.
 That’s it.
 No more help.
 Handwriting should be learnt by now.

 Often most schools give no more time to practice.
 If you’re lucky, your child may get 30 minutes a week of instruction.
-To be honest, that is not going to cut it if your child is finding handwriting difficult.
+To be honest, that is not going to fix it if your child is finding handwriting difficult.

 Why should this be a concern?

-To write automatically you need to be able to write without looking.
+To write automatically you need to be able to write without looking at every letter.
 This is a skill in itself.
-This is why you can sign your name without looking.
+This is how as an adult you can sign your name without looking.
 Once mastered, children are then able to develop the handwriting skill needed to write fast.